-16. Adverse Effects from Impoundments: If the activity creates an impoundment of water, adverse effects to the aquatic system due to accelerating the passage of water, and/or restricting its flow must be minimized to the maximum extent practicable.

-17. Management of Water Flows: To the maximum extent practicable, the pre- construction course, condition, capacity, and location of open waters must be maintained for each activity, including stream channelization and stormwater management activities, except as provided below.
+- 16. Adverse Effects from Impoundments: If the activity creates an impoundment of water, adverse effects to the aquatic system due to accelerating the passage of water, and/or restricting its flow must be minimized to the maximum extent practicable. - 17.
+Management of Water Flows: To the maximum extent practicable, the preconstruction course, condition, capacity, and location of open waters must be maintained for each activity, including stream channelization and stormwater management activities, except as provided below.
 The activity must be constructed to withstand expected high flows.
 The activity must not restrict or impede the passage of normal or high flows.
-The activity may alter the pre-construction course, condition, capacity, and location of open waters if it benefits the aquatic environment (e.g., stream restoration or relocation activities).

-18. Fills within 100-Year Floodplains: The activity must comply with applicable FEMA approved state or local floodplain management requirements.

-19. Equipment: Heavy equipment working in wetlands should be placed on mats, or other measures must be taken to minimize soil disturbance.

-20. Removal of Temporary Fills: Any temporary fills must be removed in their entirety and the affected areas returned to their preexisting elevation and revegetated.
+The activity may alter the pre-construction course, condition, capacity, and location of open waters if it benefits the aquatic environment (e.g., stream restoration or relocation activities). - 18.
+Fills within 100-Year Floodplains: The activity must comply with applicable FEMA approved state or local floodplain management requirements. - 19.
+Equipment: Heavy equipment working in wetlands shall be placed on mats, or other measures must be taken to minimize soil disturbance. - 20.
+Temporary Fills and Temporary Work Road: Any temporary fills must be removed in their entirety and the affected areas returned to their preexisting elevation and revegetated.
+All material for the temporary work road shall be removed and the channel bottom shall be restored to original contours.
+The use of materials containing asphaltic rubble is prohibited and may not be used for bank stabilization or used for construction of a temporary work road.

-21. Proper Maintenance: Any authorized structure or fill shall be properly maintained, including maintenance to ensure public safety and compliance with applicable general conditions, as well as any activity-specific conditions added by the DE to the GP authorization.
+21. Reserved.

-22. Tribal Rights: No activity or its operation may impair reserved tribal rights, including, but not limited to, reserved water rights and treaty fishing and hunting rights.

-23. Endangered Species: No activity is authorized under which is likely to jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under the federal Endangered Species Act (ESA), or which will destroy or adversely modify the critical habitat of such species.

-24. Migratory Birds and Bald and Golden Eagles: The permittee is responsible for obtaining any "take" permits required under the USFWS regulations governing compliance with the Migratory Bird Treaty Act or the Bald and Golden Eagle Protection Act.
-The permittee should contact the appropriate local office of the USFWS to determine if such "take" permits are required for a particular activity.

-25. Historical Properties:
+- 22. Tribal Rights: No activity or its operation may impair reserved tribal rights, including, but not limited to, reserved water rights and treaty fishing and hunting rights. - 23.
+Endangered Species Act: The Federal Highway Administration (FHWA) shall complete consultation under Section 7 and a Biological Opinion from the U.S. Fish Wildlife Service.
+ODOT is responsible for implementing the "Reasonable and Prudent Measures and Terms and Conditions" contained in the Opinion.
+No activity is authorized under which is likely to jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under the federal Endangered Species Act (ESA), or which will destroy or adversely modify the critical habitat of such species. - 24.
+Migratory Birds and Bald and Golden Eagles: The permittee is responsible for obtaining any "take" permits required under the USFWS regulations governing compliance with the Migratory Bird Treaty Act or the Bald and Golden Eagle Protection Act.
+The permittee shall contact the appropriate local office of the USFWS to determine if such "take" permits are required for a particular activity. - 25.
+Historical Properties: The FHWA shall ensure that ODOT completed Section 106 consultation.

-a.
-No activity which may affect historic properties listed, or eligible for listing, in the National Register of Historic Places is authorized, until the DE has complied with the provisions of 33 CFR Part 325, Appendix C.
+- a.
+No activity which may affect historic properties listed, or eligible for listing, in the National Register of Historic Places is authorized, until the DE has complied with the provisions of 33 CFR Part 325, Appendix C or current rules. - b.

-b.
 Discovery of Previously Unknown Remains and Artifacts: If you discover any previously unknown historic, cultural, or archeological remains and artifacts while accomplishing the activity authorized by this permit, you must immediately notify the DE of what you have found, and to the maximum extent practicable, avoid all activities that may affect the remains and artifacts until the required coordination has been completed.
 The DE will initiate the federal, tribal, and state coordination required to determine if the items or remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places.